jaimegd/php_exercise/README.md

 Hi,

-Instead of having the code on Worp I decided to put all the code in the file index.php.
+Instead of having the code on Word I decided to put all the code in the \n file index.php.

+Normally I would have a frameworks and using OO, however for this exercice \n I dediced just to have one file.

-So you can run on the terminal: php index.php # [params]
+So you can run in the terminal: php index.php # [params] \n
 Example:

 For question 1: